esemplastic/unis/README.md

 // which returns the result prepended with that "prefix".
 NewPrepender(prefix string) ProcessorFunc

-// NewPrependerIfNotExists accepts an "expectedIndex" as int
-// and a "prefixChar" as byte and returns a new processor
+// NewExclusivePrepender accepts a "prefix" and returns a new processor
-// which returns the result prepended with that "prefixChar"
+// which returns the result prepended with that "prefix"
-// if the "original" string[expectedIndex] != prefixChar.
+// if the "original"'s prefix != prefix.
-NewPrependerIfNotExists(expectedIndex int, prefixChar byte) ProcessorFunc
+// The difference from NewPrepender is that
+// this processor will make sure that
+// the prefix is that "prefix" series of characters,
+// i.e:
+// 1. "//path" -> NewPrepender("/") |> "//path"
+//    It has a prefix already, so it doesn't prepends the "/" to the "//path",
+//    but it doesn't checks if that is the correct prefix.
+// 1. "//path" -> NewExclusivePrepender("/") |> "/path"
+//     Checks if that is the correct prefix, if so returns as it's,
+//     otherwise replace the duplications and prepend the correct prefix.
+NewExclusivePrepender(prefix string) ProcessorFunc
 ```